himanshu2454/Kunteksto/docs_source/source/start.rst

 - `RDF on Data Science Central <http://www.datasciencecentral.com/profiles/blog/list?tag=RDF>`_

 Search on YouTube or use your favorite search engine with keywords *Semantic Graph Analytics Machine Learning* for more up to date references.

-What you **will not** find is a tool similar to Kunteksto for converting your plain old data into semantic graph RDF with data validation based on a validated model.
-No one else tells you how difficult it is to get good, clean data into your graph. **Garbage in, garbage out**.
+You can also find many tools for converting your CSV data into RDF.
+What you **will not** find is a tool similar to Kunteksto for converting your plain old data into semantic graph RDF **with data validation based on a validated model**.
+No one else tells you how difficult it is to get good, *clean data* into your graph.
+Remember that **Garbage in == garbage out**.

 Why multiple copies of the same data?